CUSTOM ENGAGEMENT SERVICES

 Screen the votes

-Glass Lewis helps identify vote decisions and screening criteria based on your policy, and targets companies for the campaign—or you can provide your own list.
+Glass Lewis helps identify vote decisions and screening criteria based on your policy, and targets companies for the campaign—or you can provide your own list and mark companies for outreach directly in Viewpoint, for workflow efficiency.

 3